Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Summary and outlook

 \section{Summary and outlook}

-We have studied the LHC prospects for an ALP, a light pseudoscalar which primarily decays to a $b\bar{b}$ final state, in the mass range between 10 and 100 GeV.
+We have studied the LHC prospects for an ALP, a light pseudoscalar which primarily decays to the $b\bar{b}$ final state, in the mass range 10 to 100 GeV.
 We considered a simple DFSZ-inspired scenario where the ALP only couples to SM fermions and this coupling is proportional to the fermion Yukawa.

 To enhance the sensitivity to low ALP masses, we required a recoiling, high transverse-momentum photon.
 Since the ALP is boosted, we employed a larger radius jet with $R=1.0$, to effectively capture the majority of the hadronisation products resulting from the decay of the ALP.
 Jet substructure techniques are implemented on the AK1.0 jet to reduce the multijet background.
 In this context, we utilised a two prong discriminant, $\mathrm{N}_2$, to identify the two prong structure in the signal AK1.0 jet, which originates from the $b\bar{b}$ final state.
 To reduce the $p_{\mathrm{T}}$ dependence of this observable, we modified it to a DDT observable, $\mathrm{N}_2^{\mathrm{DDT}}$.
 However, the efficacy of this observable weakens for very low ALP masses, where the hadronisation products from the final state $b$-quarks merge and feature 1-prong substructure.